-If you have been a avid fixed income investor and living off on interest income, then you are surely thinking where to make fresh allocation in the wake of low interest rates (read falling ) offered by banks on fixed deposits.
+If you have been an avid fixed income investor and living off on interest income, then you are surely thinking where to make a fresh allocation in the wake of low-interest rates (read falling ) offered by banks on fixed deposits.

-So , in FY 2017-18, interest rates on deposits are likely to stay under pressure.
-Small Savings Schemes (SSS) have just got smaller .
-Government has recently reduced interest rates on SSS such as Public Provident Fund (PPF)), Senior Citizen Saving Scheme and Sukanya Samriddhi Yojana by 10 bps (basis points), thus adding more to your agony.
+The government has recently reduced interest rates on SSS such as Public Provident Fund (PPF), Senior Citizen Saving Scheme and Sukanya Samriddhi Yojana by 10 bps (basis points), thus adding more to your agony.

 Your investment preferences should be guided by your financial goals and aligned with your risk appetite.
 Therefore, revisit your asset allocation plan if required and rebalance your portfolio if needed.